fhuang26/StockHawk_8/README.md

 # Stock Hawk

-Today (9/3), I installed Java JDK 8 and Android studio 2.1, and update Gradle to 2.14.1 for Stock Hawk project.
+I installed Java JDK 8 and Android studio 2.1, and update Gradle to 2.14.1 for Stock Hawk project.
 It can compile (build) and run on my LG 4G phone (Android API 21) as follows.
-If it cannot build and run on your side, can you please let me know it fails to build or run, and error message?
-Thank you!
-I also load the repo StockHawk_8 back from github, and it can build and run.

 (1) When a user clicks on a stock quote in main screen, recyclerView listener catches the event
      and sends a service in StockIntentService to get stock prices over a time period from